akasinan/roshambo/README.md

 - Sinan Cetin focused on the map organization/creation, collision detection, and making sure that all our individual work fit well into the code.<br />

 The music heard in this game was made by Brendan and Sinan.

+To play the game on the browser use this link: https://akasinan.github.io/roshambo/